The best time to visit Tanzania

 The Great Wildebeest Migration is an annual cycle that sees more than two million wildebeest, zebra and gazelle follow a roughly circular route through the vast expanse of the Serengeti, before briefly crossing the Mara River into Kenya.
 Every aspect of the Great Migration is a wonder to behold, but you can try to time your visit to catch a particular phase of the process.

-1. When is the best time to visit Tanzania on safari?
+1. When is the best time to safari in Tanzania ?

 Like any tourist destination, Tanzania has high, low and mid seasons.
 But the wildlife viewing is fantastic all year-round and you can enjoy preferential rates and fewer crowds by visiting outside of peak times.